 When looking at understanding your organisation and its context in relation to your quality management system, make sure you consider issues can positively or negatively affect your organisation.

 Recognise the requirements of your relevant interested parties

-Ultimately, quality is given as a result of a product or service that satisﬁes all key stakeholders requirements.
+Ultimately, quality is determined by a product or service that satisﬁes all stakeholder requirements.
 Your organisation will therefore be required to identify all relevant interested parties (the new terminology for stakeholders) and their relevant requirements.